A unifying approach to tropicalization: Basic definitions

 \subsection{Algebraic blueprints}

-Whenever we see the need to make a clear distinction between blueprints as considered in \cite{L12b} and other types of blueprints as they appear in this text, we shall call them algebraic blueprints.
+Whenever we see the need to make a clear distinction between blueprints as considered in \cite{Lorscheid17} and other types of ordered blueprints as they appear in this text, we shall add the attribute ``algebraic'' to ``blueprint.''

 An \emph{(algebraic) blueprint} is a pair of a monoid $A$ together with a \emph{preaddition}, which is a subaddition $\cR$ that satisfies \begin{enumerate}[label={(B\arabic*)}] \item $\sum a_i\leq\sum b_j$ if and only if $\sum b_j\leq\sum a_i$, \textit{(symmetric)} \end{enumerate} i.e.\ $\cR$ is an equivalence relation on $\N[A]^+$ that satisfies the additional axioms \ref{B3}--\ref{B6}.
 In other words, an ordered blueprint $B=\bpquot A\cR$ is an algebraic blueprint if and only if $\cR$ is symmetric.